Sachin124/using_gulp/README.md

 This is Basic Application in Angular for Create, Delete, View, Update Operation for Marvellous Student Data

+# Prod Build

+You can see production build on dist/crud folder you can run this app using http-server and see the network request without using Gulp

+# After Using Gulp

+You can see Gulp build on gulpbuild folder you can run this app using http-server and see the network request using Gulp

 # How to Run this Project

 ~ Open This Project in Visual Studio Code.